Welcome

 Essays

-I write essays sometimes, which I post to my Medium.
+I write essays sometimes, which I post to my Substack.
 The topics range between philosophy, poetic, light research projects, and psychology.
 For example:

 A Gradual Training in Teetotalism